Quick Facts: Hornpipes Transition Network

 What is a versatile hornpipe?

-How were these rankings calculated?
+How are these rankings calculated?

 Are these the most popular hornpipes?

-Why do some famous hornpipes rank lower?
+Why do some hornpipes rank lower?

 Conclusion & Repertoire Recommendations